-The SembraMedia Directory represents more than 770 digital media natives that produce original content in Spanish.
+The SembraMedia Directory represents more than 800 digital media publishers in 20 countries in Latin America, the U.S. and Spain.

-Since we launched in 2015, we have been conducting an extensive research project to map new types of media being created by entrepreneurial journalists in Latin America, Spain and the U.S. Our directory is searchable by country, audience size, and content type across a wide-range of topics, including investigative journalism, politics, sports, culture, travel, and more.
-(The directory is currently only available in Spanish, but we publish our criteria in both English and Spanish to make our work more transparent.)
+Since we launched in 2015, we have been conducting an extensive research project to map new types of digital media being created by entrepreneurial journalists in Spanish.
+Our directory is searchable by country, audience size, and content type across a wide-range of topics, including investigative journalism, politics, sports, culture, travel, and more.
+The directory is currently only available in Spanish, but we publish our criteria (included below) in both English and Spanish to make our work more transparent.

-Our aim is to develop a community of digital media entrepreneurs and journalists who produce original content, use innovative storytelling techniques and manage their businesses with transparency.
+Our aim is to develop a community of digital media entrepreneurs and journalists who manage their media businesses with transparency and editorial integrity.

 We invite you to recommend media for our directory.
-Our team of SembraMedia ambassadors includes representatives from nearly every Spanish-speaking country.
-They review all submissions to ensure they meet our criteria before entering them into our directory.
+We review all submissions to ensure they meet our criteria before entering them into our directory.
+Our team of SembraMedia ambassadors continue to research, review and update this directory on an ongoing basis.
+Our team includes representatives from nearly every Spanish-speaking country.

 Our goal is to serve digital media entrepreneurs, and for that reason, we do not include digital media that are associated with newspapers, magazines, or television stations.
-At SembraMedia, we focus on entrepreneurs who are developing digital media startups because we understand that their needs are different from more established media, but we hope that all media will learn from our initiative and the research we are doing into the digital media market.
+At SembraMedia, we focus on entrepreneurs who are developing digital media startups because we understand that their needs are different from more established media.
+We welcome all media members and their supporters to learn from our research initiative and we always invite suggestions about how we can better serve this important segment of the digital media market.

 Digital media projects must comply with the following criteria to be included in the SembraMedia Directory: